GoogleChrome/kino/src/api/03-user-experience/07-autoplay.md

 </video>
 ```

-However, browsers might not honor the attribute for various reasons, likely
+Browsers might not honor the attribute for various reasons, likely
-because it contains sound.
+because a given video contains sound.
 Automatic playback of videos with sound often leads
-to poor user experience and browsers nowadays use multiple signals to determine
+to poor user experience and browsers use multiple signals to determine
 if playback with sound should be allowed.

-To improve your chances of browsers starting the playback, you can choose to
+To improve the chance of browsers starting playback, choose to
 play the video muted.

 ```html